Email autopsy image

 This happens a lot more than you might think in business and it’s not a good look.

-Come on, it only takes a couple of minutes to look at a CRM system and pull out a list of existing customers.
+It only takes a couple of minutes to look at a CRM system and pull out a list of existing clients.

 Example 2: They had us in the first half…